18 May 2022

 In addition, all modes of exercise proved to be effective, both aerobic and anaerobic.
 It’s no surprise that exercise and mental health, and particularly the effect of exercise on depression, has gained a lot of interest in the field of sport psychology.

-The researchers hypothesized that exercise would lead to improved mood despite a depressed mood pre-exercise.
+The researchers hypothesised that exercise would lead to improved mood despite a depressed mood pre-exercise.
 They also predicted that the effect of exercise on mood would be larger for individuals who reported depressed mood before exercise.
-In addition, the researchers hypothesized that individuals who reported symptoms of depression prior to exercise were also more likely to report anger, confusion, fatigue, tension and low vitality.
+In addition, the researchers hypothesised that individuals who reported symptoms of depression prior to exercise were also more likely to report anger, confusion, fatigue, tension and low vitality.